The Argentina Rally saw the return of the Martini Lancia team after missing out the previous round in New Zealand.

 The superb countryside mirrored the efforts of the World’s finest rally drivers as they battled through the heat and dust in a classic South American encounter.

-|Channel:||Duke Classic Videos|
+|Channel||Duke Classic Videos|

-|About this program:||Duke Classics - World Rally|
+|Program||Duke Classics - World Rally|

-|Episode title:||Argentinian Rally 1988|
+|Episode title||Argentinian Rally 1988|